The Android Platform Security Model (2023): Implementation

-In addition to the mitigations listed above, Android is selectively enabling new mitigations, focusing first on code areas which are remotely reachable (e.g.\ the media frameworks~\cite{androidblogpost-hardening-media-2016}) or have a history of high severity security vulnerabilities (e.g.\ the kernel).
-Android has pioneered the use of LLVM undefined behavior sanitizer (UBSAN) and other address sanitizers~\cite{180957} in production devices to protect against integer overflow vulnerabilities in the media frameworks and other security sensitive components.
-Android is also rolling out Control Flow Integrity (CFI)~\cite{androidblogpost-kernel-hardening-cfi-2018} in the kernel and security sensitive userspace components including media, Bluetooth, WiFi, NFC, and parsers~\cite{androidblogpost-compiler-hardening-2018} in a fine-grained variant as implemented by current LLVM~\cite{184459} that improves upon previous, coarse-grained approaches that have been shown to be ineffective~\cite{184481}.
+Android is also rolling out Control Flow Integrity (CFI)~\cite{androidblogpost-kernel-hardening-cfi-2018} in the kernel and security sensitive userspace components including media, Bluetooth, Wi-Fi, NFC, and parsers~\cite{androidblogpost-compiler-hardening-2018} in a fine-grained variant as implemented by current LLVM~\cite{184459} that improves upon previous, coarse-grained approaches that have been shown to be ineffective~\cite{184481}.
 Starting with Android~10, the common Android kernel as well as parts of the Bluetooth stack can additionally be protected against backwards-edge exploitation through the use of Shadow Call Stack (SCS), again as implemented by current LLVM~\cite{androidblogpost-queue-hardening-2019} as the best trade-off between performance overhead and effectiveness~\cite{8835389}.
+Android~11 started auto-initializing memory in C/C++ code~\cite{androidblogpost-memory-autoinit-2020}.

+Android~12 introduced software support for Memory Tagging Extensions (MTE)~\cite{arm-mte}, an ARM CPU hardware implementation~\cite{arxiv-mte-abs-1802-09517} of tagged memory.
+MTE marks each memory allocation/ deallocation with additional metadata (a ``tag'' to a memory location), which then can be associated with pointers that reference that memory location.
+At runtime, the CPU checks that the pointer and the metadata tags match on each load and store.
+Google Pixel~8, originally shipping with Android~14, is the first device with MTE hardware support enabled and exposed to users as an optional developer option.

+To completely remove many of the memory unsafety bug classes at compile time, Android started to include support for system components written in Rust instead of C/C++ in 2021~\cite{androidblogpost-rust-2021}, and Android~12 already featured official support for Rust as platform system programming language.
+Android~13 was the first release in which more \emph{new} code was written in memory safe languages (Rust, Java, or Kotlin) than memory unsafe languages (C/C++).
+At the time of this writing, no memory safety vulnerability has been been discovered in Android Rust code~\cite{androidblogpost-rust-2022}, indicating a significant improvement in platform level mitigations for such bug classes.\footnote{Other (including logical) vulnerabilities often have lower impact and severity than memory safety vulnerabilities.}